New Zealand International Science Festival | 28 June - 6 July

 We recommend you take a warm jacket.
 And please note, there are no bathroom facilities at this venue.

-If you have already registered to attend the Congress and want to add on this activity, please email Georgia for your link to book.
+If you would like to add on this activity, please email Mandy to book.

 Penguin Tour | $250 NZD per person